Are your ceremonies legal?

 No. I am not in any way affiliated with the Humanist Association (or any other organisation) nor will I conduct a ‘Humanist’ ceremony.
 I can however create ceremony for Humanists which is centred around their ideals and beliefs; but I do not follow their training/guidelines.

 I trained as an independent Celebrant and was encouraged to create of a style of ceremony that is unique to me; which is why you can be sure that the ceremony I create for you will be unique too!
 Of course I share some ideas with others (including some Humanists I’m sure) but I am not in any way bound to the rules or regulations of any particular training body.

 I use the word Priestess as an echo of times when ritual and ceremony where considered vital parts of human and social life; when rites of passage, seasonal turns and other meaningful and mundane moments were embraced as opportunities for deep connection and transformation, through ritual.

 I strongly believe that modern ceremonies and rituals can call to a place inside us that remembers this possibility.
 As a Priestess, I take on the role of one who creates and holds spaces where transformation and connection can occur; a guide, guardian and supportive heart as we travel together into the mystery of life, not knowing what may be experienced along the way.

 All my work involves elements of my Priestess role, however, for events that specifically call to transformative work, outside of the usual rites of passage, see the ‘Courses and Sales’ tab on the menu bar.

 Are you religious/spiritual?

-If you would like to get a sense of the person I am and things that inspire me, my blog at Walk The Wheel might be useful for you to explore, or find and follow me on Facebook or Instagram (@kelitomlin) where I post regularly.
+If you would like to get a sense of the person I am and things that inspire me, my archived blog Walk The Wheel might be useful for you to explore, or find and follow me on Facebook or Instagram (@kelitomlin) where I post regularly.